 Adopting a dog is a beautiful bonding experience for the whole family.
 When you have children, encouraging them to look after their pet can be a great way of teaching them responsibilities.
 A lot of families record huge behavioral improvements in older children and teens after welcoming a pet in the household.

-However, having a dog doesn’t come without challenges.
+However, adopting a dog doesn’t come without challenges.
 Creating a home decor that works for your family and your pet is no easy task.
 Dogs, even well-behaved ones, can contribute to the creation of a messy interior.
 Most breeds shed a lot of hair and dandruff, which means you’ve got to clean more often.
 Additionally, we’ve all seen photos of damages caused by excitable pups.
 Torn pillows, chewed furniture, and muddy paws.
 It’s hard to imagine how to keep your home tidy and stylish when you adopt a pet.
 Yet, some smart home improvements can transform your interior for the better.

 Set the rules